hasanbasrid/ChatBot/README.md

 2. Initialize PSQL database: `sudo service postgresql initdb`
 3. Start PSQL: `sudo service postgresql start`
 4. Make a new superuser: `sudo -u postgres createuser --superuser $USER`
-    :warning: :warning: :warning: If you get an error saying "could not change directory", that's okay!
-It worked! :warning: :warning: :warning:
+     :warning: If you get an error saying "could not change directory", that's okay!
+It worked! :warning:
 5. Make a new database: `sudo -u postgres createdb $USER`
-        :warning: :warning: :warning: If you get an error saying "could not change directory", that's okay!
-It worked! :warning: :warning: :warning:
+        :warning: If you get an error saying "could not change directory", that's okay!
+It worked! :warning:
 6. Make sure your user shows up:
     a) `psql`
     b) `\du` look for your-default-user as a user